Coleridge and ‘the Truth in Christ’:

 Of Science, Freedom and the Truth in Christ.[1]

 Some of the imagery in Coleridge’s November lecture (published shortly afterwards as The Plot Discover’d) admittedly had a Biblical flavour.
-Thus the gagging bills had been ‘laid in the dunghill of despotism among the other unhatched eggs of the old serpent’ while the ‘rulers of the earth’ are warned that ‘it was ordained at the foundation of the world by the King of kings, that all corruption shall conceal within its bosom that which will purify; and THEY WHO SOW PESTILENCE MUST REAP WIRLWINDS.[2]
-But Coleridge also drew imagery from contemporary understanding of electricity.
+Thus the gagging bills had been ‘laid in the dunghill of despotism among the other unhatched eggs of the old serpent’ while the ‘rulers of the earth’ are warned that ‘it was ordained at the foundation of the world by the King of kings, that all corruption shall conceal within its bosom that which will purify; and THEY WHO SOW PESTILENCE MUST REAP WIRLWINDS.’
+[2] But Coleridge also drew imagery from contemporary understanding of electricity.
 Pitt’s bills threatened the propagation of truth, since the press will cease to provide communication within the realm.
 As a result of press censorship: ‘Every town is insulated: the vast conductors are destroyed by which the electric fluid of truth was conveyed from man to man, and nation to nation.’
 [3] I want to suggest that the truth Coleridge was championing in 1795 was Unitarian truth, coupled with demands for freedom from the constraints placed on Unitarians by the established church, and the insistence Unitarians placed on the unfettered spread of science which in the 1790s still meant simply knowledge.

 on St Michael’s Hill, with the words: ‘Knowledge next to Goodness is the most valuable of all acquisitions.’
 Although the public would not read Estlin’s published lectures until 1818, these addresses to schoolboys reflect his social and political concerns of earlier years.[4]
 Ten years before, in 1808, Coleridge wrote to Humphry Davy (now no longer Dr Beddoes’s assistant at Dowry Place, Bristol, but Professor of Chemistry at the Royal Institution) explaining the nature of the new journal he proposed to edit, The Friend: ‘I do not write in this Work for the Multitude; but for those, who by Rank or Fortune, or official Situation or Talents and Habits of Reflection, are to influence the Multitude.’
 [5]

-Coleridge picks up the same theme in his Lectures on Revealed Religion delivered in Bristol in the summer of 1795, but not published in his lifetime:
+same theme in his Lectures on Revealed Religion delivered in

 Universal Equality is the object of the Messiah’s mission not to be procured by the tumultuous rising of an indignant multitude but this final result of an unresisting yet deeply principled Minority, which gradually absorbing kindred minds shall at last become the whole.[7]